-- Cook pasta according to package instructions, just until al dente.
+- Boil pasta according to package instructions, just until al dente.
 Don’t overcook!
-Strain and rinse with cold water.
-Set aside.
+Strain (don't rinse) and set aside.

-- Preheat oven to 350 degrees F. Lightly grease a 8x8 baking dish.
+- Preheat oven to 350 degrees F. Lightly grease a 8×8 baking dish.

 - Cook bacon in a large skillet over medium heat until crispy, about 5-7 minutes.
 Remove bacon to a plate lined with paper towels.
 Remove some, but not all of the grease from the pan and chop/crumble into pieces.

-- Add 1 tablespoons butter to the pan and then whisk in flour.
+- Make Cheese Sauce: Add 1 tablespoon butter to the pan and then whisk in flour.
 Cook, stirring, for 2 minutes.
 Reduce heat to low and gradually whisk in milk.
 Add the cornstarch to the half and half and whisk until smooth.
-Gradually add it to skillet followed by mustard, onion powder, garlic, powder, parsley, salt and pepper.
+Gradually add it to skillet followed by mustard, chicken bullion, onion powder, garlic, powder, parsley, salt and pepper.
 Cook sauce, stirring well, for a few more minutes, just until it begins to slightly thicken.
 Remove from heat and stir in shredded cheddar cheese.
 Taste and add additional seasonings, if needed.

 - Add bacon (reserve a handful to top at the end), and cooked pasta and toss to evenly coat in sauce.
-Pour mixture into 8x8’’ baking dish.
+Pour mixture into 8×8’’ baking dish.
 Sprinkle parmesan cheese on top.

-- Add panko, melted butter and olive oil to a skillet (or the saucepan used to cook the pasta).
-Cook over medium-high heat, stirring constantly, until crumbs are golden brown.
-Evenly sprinkle them over mac cheese.
+- Breadcrumb topping: Add panko, melted butter and olive oil to a skillet (or the saucepan used to cook the pasta).
+Cook over medium-high heat, stirring constantly, until the crumbs are golden brown.
+Evenly sprinkle over the mac cheese.
 Add remaining bacon crumbles on top.